Zirek90/GameMasterHelper/README.md

 I expect that it will make some game sessions better and easier to maintain.
 This project will be developing with time.

-Things to add in future: Filter through the categories (after clicking checkbox task from reminder would be strikethrough).
+Things to add in future: After clicking checkbox, task from reminder would be strikethrough.

+## App is not RWD and is displayed correctly for > 1000px screens

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.4.